User Experience in Online Mortgage Banking: The Role of Infrastructure, APIs, and Latency

 Microsoft Azure Architecture for Low-Latency Mortgage UX

-The architecture below is the pattern ABT deploys for mortgage lenders running their borrower-facing portal on Microsoft Azure.
+The architecture below is the pattern ABT runs for mortgage lenders on a dedicated Azure subscription.
 ABT hosts the customer's Azure environment as the partner of record, while Microsoft 365 identity is managed at the tenant level through Microsoft Entra ID.
+The four layers below are what ABT operates for you — the same Azure-hosted pattern ABT runs for Calyx PointCentral and for the custom mortgage applications its customers run alongside it.
 The combination delivers the latency budget above while producing the audit logs and security telemetry federal examiners expect.

 Azure Front Door serves the borrower portal from the nearest edge location, terminating TLS, caching static assets, and routing dynamic traffic to the closest healthy backend.